ebozonne/SmartHRT/README.md

 - Configure the 4 required inputs
 - Test the script for the calculation of `recovery time`
 - Check next morning if everything went well - The `Self Calibration` requires a few days to adapt `RCth`and `RPth`constants for better predictions; the first night may not be accurate.
 Following days should give better predictions with self calibration mode (further manual adjustments are always possible in advanced mode)

+# TODO
+- ADD readme for advanced use
+- ADD automatic wind correlation for `Rth` variations (important for old buildings with high infiltration rates, and high-rise buildings)
+- ADD recovery optimization based on energy prices and periods (e.g. TEMPO in France)
+- ADD predicted exterior temperature (weather data) in the recovery time calculation (important for very cold mornings)
+- ADD solar radiation effects (weather data) for a future diurnal recovery time calculation
+- ADD second order effects for vacation recovery calculation vs. typical weekly occupancy variations.
+- INTEGRATE all variables and parameters into a single entity to manage different rooms (important for castle owners)